 The beach at Beer Can Island is absolutely beautiful.
 The water is generally clear, especially during periods of low wind and wave action.

-Manatees can often be seen in the clear, shallow waters around Beer Can Island
+Manatees and dolphins can sometimes be seen in the clear, shallow waters.

 Most visitors agree that the beach at Beer Can Island is just as beautiful as all of the other nearby beaches, which are more famous, and are usually more crowded.